-- No changes to Sprout. - Give an informal security argument for Unlinkability of diversified payment addresses based on reduction to key privacy of ElGamal encryption, for which a security proof is given in [BBDP2001].
+- Give an informal security argument for Unlinkability of diversified payment addresses based on reduction to key privacy of ElGamal encryption, for which a security proof is given in [BBDP2001].
 (This argument has gaps which will be addressed in a future version.) - Add a reference to [BGM2017] for the Sapling zk-SNARK parameters. - Write § A.4 'The Sapling Spend circuit' on p.
-157 (draft). - Add a reference to the ristretto_bulletproofs design notes [Dalek-notes] for the synthetic blinding factor technique. - Ensure that the constraint costs in §A.3.3.1 'Checking that Affine-ctEdwards coordinates are on the curve' on p.
-145 and §A.3.3.6 'Affine-ctEdwards nonsmall-order check' on p.
-148 accurately reflect the implementation in sapling-crypto. - Minor correction to the non-normative note in §A.3.2.2 'Range check' on p.
-143. - Clarify the non-normative note in §4.1.7 'Commitment' on p.
-24 about the definitions of ValueCommit^{Sapling}.
-Output and NoteCommit^{Sapling}.
-Output. - Clarify that the signer of a spend authorization signature is supposed to choose the spend authorization randomizer, α , itself.
-Only step 4 in the procedure in §4.13 'Spend Authorization Signature (Sapling)' on p.
-41 may securely be delegated. - Add a non-normative note to §5.4.6 'RedDSA and RedJubjub' on p.
+158 (draft). - Add a reference to the ristretto_bulletproofs design notes [Dalek-notes] for the synthetic blinding factor technique. - Ensure that the constraint costs in §A.3.3.1 'Checking that Affine-ctEdwards coordinates are on the curve' on p.
+146 and §A.3.3.6 'Affine-ctEdwards nonsmall-order check' on p.
+149 accurately reflect the implementation in sapling-crypto. - Minor correction to the non-normative note in §A.3.2.2 'Range check' on p.
+144. - Clarify non-normative note in §4.1.7 Commitment on p.
+24 about the definitions of ValueCommit^{Sapling}.Output and NoteCommit^{Sapling}.Output. - Clarify that the signer of a spend authorization signature is supposed to choose the spend authorization randomizer, α , itself.
+Only step 4 in §4.13 'Spend Authorization Signature (Sapling)' on p.
+41 may securely be delegated. - Add a non-normative note to \$5.4.6 'RedDSA and RedJubjub' on p.
 67 explaining that RedDSA key randomization may interact with other uses of additive properties of Schnorr keys. - Add dates to Change History entries.
 (These are the dates of the git tags in local, i.e. UK, time.)

-- No changes to Sprout.

 - Finish § A.3.2.2 'Range check' on p.
-143.

-- Change §A.3.7 'BLAKE2s hashes' on p.
-154 to correct the constraint count and to describe batched equality checks performed by the sapling-crypto implementation.
+144. - Change §A.3.7 'BLAKE2s hashes' on p.
+155 to correct the constraint count and to describe batched equality checks performed by the sapling-crypto implementation.

-- No changes to Sprout.

-- Finish § A.3.7 'BLAKE2s hashes' on p.154.

-- Minor corrections to § A.3.3.8 'Variable-base Affine-ctEdwards scalar multiplication' on p.
-149.
+- Finish § A.3.7 'BLAKE2s hashes' on p.
+155. - Minor corrections to § A.3.3.8 Variable-base Affine-ctEdwards scalar multiplication' on p.
+150.

-- Notational changes: - Use a superscript ^(r) to mark the subgroup order, instead of a subscript. - Use $\mathbb{G}^{(r)}$ for the set of $r{\mathbb{G}}$ -order points in \mathbb{G} . - Mark the subgroup order in pairing groups, e.g. use $\mathbb{G}1^{(r)}$ instead of \mathbb{G}1 . - Make the bit-representation indicator an affix instead of a superscript. - Clarify that when validating a Groth16 proof, it is necessary to perform a subgroup check for π_A and π_C as well as for π_B . - Correct the description of Groth16 batch verification to explicitly take account of how verification depends on primary inputs. - Add Charles Rackoff, Rafail Ostrovsky, and Amit Sahai to the acknowledgements section for their work on zero-knowledge proofs.
+- Notational changes: - Use a superscript ^(r) to mark the subgroup order, instead of a subscript. - Use $\mathbb{G}^{(r)}$ for the set of $r{\mathbb{G}}$ -order points in \mathbb{G} . - Mark the subgroup order in pairing groups, e.g. use $\mathbb{G}1^{(r)}$ instead of \mathbb{G}1 . - Make the bit-representation indicator an affix instead of a superscript.

+- Clarify that when validating a Groth16 proof, it is necessary to perform a subgroup check for π_A and π_C as well as for π_B . - Correct the description of Groth16 batch verification to explicitly take account of how verification depends on primary inputs. - Add Charles Rackoff, Rafail Ostrovsky, and Amit Sahai to the acknowledgements section for their work on zero-knowledge proofs.

+• Add §B.2 'Groth16 batch verification' on p.162.

+- Add the hashes of parameter files for Sapling. - · Add cross references for parameters and functions used in RedDSA batch validation. - Makefile changes: name the PDF file for the Sprout version of the specification as sprout.pdf, and make protocol.pdf link to the Sapling version.

+• Add a missing consensus rule for version 4 transactions: if there are no Sapling Spends or Outputs, then valueBalanceSapling MUST be 0.

-- No changes to Sprout. - Add § B.2 'Groth16 batch verification' on p.
+- Update RedDSA validation to use cofactor multiplication.
+This is necessary in order for the output of batch validation to match that of unbatched validation in all cases. - Add § B.1 'RedDSA batch validation' on p.
 161.

-- No changes to Sprout. - · Add the hashes of parameter files for Sapling. - · Add cross references for parameters and functions used in RedDSA batch validation. - Makefile changes: name the PDF file for the Sprout version of the specification as sprout.pdf, and make protocol.pdf link to the Sapling version.

-- No changes to Sprout. - Add a missing consensus rule for version 4 transactions: if there are no Sapling Spends or Outputs, then valueBalanceSapling MUST be 0.

-- No changes to Sprout. - Update RedDSA validation to use cofactor multiplication.
-This is necessary in order for the output of batch validation to match that of unbatched validation in all cases. - Add § B.1 'RedDSA batch validation' on p.
-160.